mmiranda222/.statsuite/content/using-dlm/dlm_overview.md

 *  Spotlight: the user can reduce the list of artefacts by entering keywords in the spotlight box.
 An additional option of the spotlight applies the text filter to one or both of the following: "Label" and "Code".
 The spotlight text is consistent even when changing the filter(s).
 The spotlight feature searches in the name and ID of all listed artefacts.
 * Sorting: the user can sort the whole list by "Type", "Label”, "Code", "Version", "Final" or "Owner”.
 The list is sorted, ascending by default, by “Type” and "Name".
 * Pagination: This feature allows navigating from page to page, and to jump to the next, previous, first or last page.
 The number of artefacts listed per page is configurable (see [documentation](/dotstatsuite-documentation/configurations/dlm-configuration/)).
-* *Since [September 15, 2022 Release .Stat Suite JS radio](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#september-15-2022)* (De)Select all: This feature shown below the pagination allows bulk-(de-)selecting the listed artefacts in the current page or on the all pages.
+* (De)Select all: This feature shown below the pagination allows bulk-(de-)selecting the listed artefacts in the current page or on the all pages.
   ![dlm overview](/dotstatsuite-documentation/images/dlm-overview-8a.png)

   Depending on the current selection, one of the four clickable buttons is shown: